2019 One Book SD, Young Readers One Book Announced

 "Don and Kent have made valuable contributions to our South Dakota Festival of Books as past presenters, and both are extremely generous with their time and talents," said Jennifer Widman, director of the Festival of Books and the One Book South Dakota program.
 "We're excited to unite readers and writers of all ages around their thought-provoking work."

 Since 2003, SDHC's One Book program has encouraged people across South Dakota to read and discuss the same book through the year, while the Young Readers One Book program began in 2014 to encourage youth reading and combat summer reading loss.
 Readers around the state, including those participating in SDHC-funded book club programs, will read and discuss Nerburn's book leading up to the 2019 Festival of Books Oct.
-3-6 in Rapid City and Deadwood, where he'll be featured as the keynote speaker.
+3-6 in Deadwood, where he'll be featured as the keynote speaker.